joshj/groupme-setup/index.md

 > You've been added to “NewLife Elder Board" with (names), and (number) others on GroupMe.
 To chat, download the app from [https://groupme.com/a](https://groupme.com/a) or reply to this message!

-You can also download the app yourself at: [https://groupme.com/a](https://groupme.com/a)
+You can also download the app yourself at [https://groupme.com/a](https://groupme.com/a)

 ### Smart Phone

-Once the app is downloaded and you have been added to the `NewLife Elder Board` group we would ask a couple of things.
+Once the app is downloaded, and you have been added to the `NewLife Elder Board` group we would ask a couple of things.

 1. Please place the app on your home screen.
 2. Please make sure you turn on push notifications.

-### Basic Cell phones (Non App)
+### Basic Cell phones (Non-App)

 GroupMe supports text messages automatically.
-If you have a phone that does not support apps don’t worry.
-You can simply reply to the phone number you get the texts from and everyone in the group will automatically receive the message across their devices.
+If you have a phone that does not support apps, don’t worry.
+You can simply reply to the phone number you get the texts from, and everyone in the group will automatically receive the message across their devices.

+## Buy-in

+Communication is key to any organization, but especially it's leaders.
+Your engagement is important, and we are here to help you get setup.

+If you have any trouble getting setup, please feel free to contact one of the more tech-savvy staff (Christopher, Joel, Jay, Joseph, or Costa) for support or feel free to stop in the offices to help get your device up and running.